mkgold/kinfrastructures2/kinfrastructures2-syllabus.md

 * Bowker, Geoffrey C. and Susan Leigh Star. *Sorting Things Out: Classification and Its Consequences* (selections: "Some Tricks of the Trade in Analyzing Classification"; "Categorical Work and Boundary Infrastructures: Enriching Theories of Classification").
 Cambridge, Mass.: MIT Press, 1999.
 (PDF)

+* Kavita Philip, "The Internet Will Be Decolonized." *Your Computer is On Fire."
+Eds.
+Thomas S. Mullaney, Benjamin Peters, Mar Hicks, and Kavita Philip.
+The MIT Press: Cambridge, Massachusetts, 2021.
+(PDF)

 * Larkin, Brian, “The Politics and Poetics of Infrastructure.” *Annual Review of Anthropology*, Vol. 42, 2013, pp. 327-343.
 (PDF)

 * Lisa Parks, “‘Stuff You Can Kick’: Toward a Theory of Media Infrastructures” (2015) (PDF)